"Accessibility is everyone's responsibility."

 Develop and communicate a commitment to digital accessibility requirements by including clear language in RFPs, Instructional Materials Adoption, and contracts.
 NIMAS in Purchase Orders and Contracts provides useful guidance.
 Visit the Provide Accessible Materials page for additional support.

-3. Prioritize professional learning
+3. Prioritize Professional Learning

 Building staff capacity to provide accessible learning experiences creates shared expectations for educators.
 Model accessibility practices, using Universal Design for Learning via the professional learning system.
 Leverage AT specialists, your state's AT Act Programs and other regional service agencies for sustained professional learning experiences that include accessibility and AT implementation supports.
 Learn More about capacity building.
 Check out the Inclusive Technology Professional Learning Guide